burger icon

 • Yes.
 Casino du Lac-Leamy is owned and operated by Loto-Québec and regulated under provincial law.
 Everything's under government watch-profits help out Quebec, not some offshore outfit.
 Want the nitty gritty?
 The Loto-Québec site has it all.

-• You'll need a valid government-issued photo ID (driver's license, passport, etc.) showing you're at least 18.
-For bigger payouts, expect to show proof of address or extra ID.
-Honestly, don't forget it-no ID, no entry, no exceptions.
+• You'll need a valid physical government-issued photo ID (driver's license, passport) showing you're at least 18.
+Digital IDs aren't accepted, and expired docs are a no-go.
+Honestly, don't forget it - no physical ID, no entry.

 • Lac-Leamy doesn't do classic online bonuses.
 Everything's in-person-points multipliers, poker promos, and hotel deals.
 For what's on now, hit our bonus offers page or ask at the desk when you visit.